Clustered Federated Learning based on Nonconvex Pairwise Fusion: Clustered federated learning via nonconvex pairwise fusion

 \textbf{Notations.} $[m]$ is the set of integers $\{1,\ldots,m\}$, and $\|\cdot\|$ represents the $\ell_2$ norm of vectors.

-\section{Clustered Federated Learning via nonconvex pairwise fusion}
+\section{Clustered federated learning via nonconvex pairwise fusion}

-Consider a federated learning setting with $m$ devices and one server, where the server and devices can communicate with each other under some predefined communication protocols.
-Each device has its own parameter $\bm{ \omega}_i\in \mathbb{R}^d$, which incorporates possible heterogeneity in parameters flexibly.
-We assume that $m$ devices form $L$ disjoint clusters and all devices in the same cluster have the same parameters.
-Specifically, let $G=\{G_1,\ldots,G_L\}$ be a mutually exclusive partition of $[m]$; then, $\mathbf \omega_i=\mathbf \alpha_l$ for all $i\in G_l$, where $\mathbf \alpha_l$ is the common value for the $\mathbf \omega_i$ from the $l$-th cluster.
-In practice, the number of clusters $L$ is unknown, and we also have no prior knowledge of the cluster memberships.
-Thus, the goal of clustered FL is to estimate $L$, identify the cluster membership of each device, and learn the underlying cluster-specific parameters $(\mathbf \alpha_1,\ldots,\bm \alpha_L)$.
-In this paper, our goal is to minimize the following objective:
+In a system consisting of $m$ devices and one server, communication between the server and devices occurs according to predefined protocols.
+Each device $i$ is associated with its parameter $\bm{\omega}_i \in \mathbb{R}^d$.
+The devices are grouped into $L$ disjoint clusters, where devices within the same cluster share identical parameters.
+Specifically, let $G=\{G_1,\ldots,G_L\}$ represents a mutually exclusive partition of $[m]$ and $\mathbf \alpha_l$ denotes the common value for $\mathbf \omega_i$ within the $l$-th cluster.
+Thus, for all $i\in G_l$, $\mathbf \omega_i=\mathbf \alpha_l$.
+In practice, the number of $L$ is unknown, and we also have no prior knowledge of the cluster structures.
+To address these issues, we minimize the following objective function: